MousaZeidBaker/resume/index.md

 communicator and problem solver, able to translate technical concepts to a non-technical audience and find creative solutions to challenging problems.

-I am always looking to learn and grow, and have recently developed an interest in Machine Learning and web3 technologies.
+I am always looking to learn and grow, and have developed an interest in Machine Learning and web3 technologies.
 I am excited to continue my career as a technical leader and to explore new opportunities in these emerging fields.

 ## Currently